AFOL-Incubator/Meta/README.md

 ## Resources
 We would like to develop the following resources as part of AFOL Incubator:
+- [Meta](https://github.com/AFOL-Incubator/Meta) A repository of resources on AFOL Incubator itself
-- A repository of resources on finding display opportunities
+- [Events](https://github.com/AFOL-Incubator/Events) A repository of resources on finding display opportunities
 - A repository of resources on how to manage a display
 - A repository of resources on how to run an event
 - An online forum for passing certain opportunities on to other AFOLs
 - A quick reference of collaborative building standards
+- [Curricula](https://github.com/AFOL-Incubator/Curricula) A repository of presentations and handouts that can be given at events
+- A reference on relevant games and activities
 - A quick reference of other online resources and whatever else may be of use for expanding the AFOL hobby.